-The Start Clean-Stay Clean® audit consists of an on-farm inspection conducted by an EFC Field Inspector or Provincial Delivery Agent to review the biosecurity, the Critical Control Point and Critical Control elements, and all requirements outlined in Part One and Part Two of the program.
+The Start Clean-Stay Clean® audit consists of an on-farm inspection conducted by an EFC Field Inspector or Provincial Delivery Agent to review the biosecurity, the Critical Control Point, and all requirements outlined in Part One and Part Two of the program.

-The SC-SC® program elements are categorized into Critical non-conformances, Major non-conformances, Minor non-conformances, and General non-conformances.
+The SC-SCTM program elements are categorized into Critical non-conformances, Major non-conformances, Minor non-conformances, and General non-conformances.
 Corrective Action Requests (CARs) for Major non-conformances should be closed within 30 days and CARs for Minor non-conformances should be closed within 3 months.
 The agreed upon closure date for General non-conformances may be up to 12 months.
 If the Major, Minor, and General non-conformance CARs are closed after the agreed date, the farmer will not regain their lost points, and the evaluation score will remain unchanged.

-In order to pass the SC-SC® audit, farmers must achieve a 90% or higher score and meet the Critical Control elements (CCE).
-If a farmer does not receive full points for the CCEs, it will result in an immediate 7-day hold of the SC-SC® audit.
+In order to pass the SC-SCTM audit, farmers must achieve a 90% or higher score and meet the requirements for the following elements listed on the audit form: 1.1.a, 1.3, 1.3.i, 1.3.ii, 1.6.i, 1.10, 1.11, 1.12.e, 1.13.iii, 1.14.iii, 2.2.ii, 2.12.iii, 2.13.i, 2.16.i, and 2.19.ii.
+If a farmer does not receive full points for these elements, it will result in an immediate 7-day hold of the SC-SCTM audit.
 Corrective Action Requests will be issued with a 7-day completion date.
-If the CAR(s) for the Critical Control element(s) are not corrected within 7 days with proof provided from the egg board, the result will be an immediate failure of the SC-SC® audit.
+If the CAR(s) for any of these elements are not corrected within 7 days with proof provided from the egg board, the result will be an immediate failure of the SC-SCTM audit.